A Suitable Buoy: A Guide to Private Navigation Buoys in Canada

 Got a pesky shoal?
 Water too shallow?
 Your association wants to mark an unofficial channel?
 Steel drums, barrels and plastic bleach jugs don’t cut it!

-When you or your association place a private buoy, Canada’s Private Buoy Regulations (PBR) under the Canada Shipping Act 2001 must be followed to ensure that private buoys meet Canadian Coast Guard standards.
+When you or your association place a private navigation buoy, Canada’s Private Buoy Regulations (PBR) under the Canada Shipping Act 2001 must be followed to ensure that private navigation buoys meet Canadian Coast Guard standards.
 The regulations describe the colour, size, shape, markings and placement required for each buoy, as well as the responsibilities of the person(s) placing them.

 Why is it important to comply with the regulations?

 You can be fined for not meeting the legal guidelines and standards.
 In the event of an accident, marking shoals or rocks can unfortunately expose you or your association to being sued for negligence.
-Having buoys in compliance with the regulations lessens the likelihood of a successful claim, but your legal costs and potential compensatory judgements could be high.
+Having navigation buoys in compliance with the regulations lessens the likelihood of a successful claim, but your legal costs and potential compensatory judgements could be high.
 With that in mind, associations should review their directors and officers liability insurance policy to ensure it covers buoy-related claims.
 Individuals should also review their policy for the same.

-If private buoys are placed in charted waters, contact the nearest Coast Guard office and provide information on their characteristics and positions and deployment schedule.
+If private navigation buoys are placed in charted waters, contact the nearest Coast Guard office and provide information on their characteristics and positions and deployment schedule.
 Associations and individuals should also inform members/neighbours of this information.

 FOCA recommends that associations place a disclaimer notice in their newsletter and/or on their website about rock and shoal markings.
 These notices should inform members that the association does mark some waterway hazards, it is not responsible for marking all hazards or to continue marking hazards.
 Remind members that individual watercraft operators are solely responsible for safe boating, including the avoidance of any water hazards.